IGNE-Agency/code-consistency/CONTRIBUTING.md

 > When you make incompatible API changes.

 - Any breaking change for consumers of the package.
-- Adding/changing an eslint rule that can not be auto-fixed.
+- Adding/changing an eslint rule with error level (will break the build), that can not be auto-fixed.
 - Deprecation of a node version.

 ### Minor changes

 > When you add functionality in a backward compatible manner.

+- Adding eslint rule with warning level (will not break the build).
-- Adding features/rules that can be auto-fixed.
+- Adding eslint rule with any level that can be auto fixed (eg. import order).
 - Removing eslint rules.

 ### Patch changes